xizon/poemkit/README.md

 ### ⚙️ HTML Template:

-Modify the default template `./src/client/views/_html/YOUR_TEMPLATE.html`.It contains the HTML tags that [React Helmet](https://www.npmjs.com/package/react-helmet) needs to use, for example:
+Modify the default template `./src/client/views/_html/index.html`.
+It will be automatically generated as `./public/index.html`.
+It contains the HTML tags that [React Helmet](https://www.npmjs.com/package/react-helmet) needs to use, for example:

 ```html
 <!DOCTYPE html>